Troy Trojans baseball: Chase Riddle era

 In 1979, Troy State hired Chase Riddle, who was a manager and scout for the St. Louis Cardinals major league baseball team.
 In his first year as the head coach, he led the Trojans to a then-school-record 33 wins and a second place finish in the Gulf South Conference Eastern Division.
 That same season, Troy performed a two-game sweep of the Alabama Crimson Tide; a big accomplishment for an in-state Division II school.

 In Riddle's second season at the helm, he went on to accomplish even more.
 His 1980 team finished the season 30–12, garnering a significant win over the then #7-ranked Florida State Seminoles by a score of 5–3.
 The Trojans would wind up winning the Gulf South Conference championship and the NCAA Central Regional, and making it all the way to the NCAA College World Series.
 They were eliminated with a 1–2 record from the World Series, but Troy had established themselves as a new powerhouse baseball program.

 The 1981 and 1982 seasons were also huge successes for Riddle and his program.
 The program won another Gulf South Conference championship in 1981 with yet another appearance in the College World Series, finishing the season with a 37–10 record.
-The 1982 season would be nearly a copy of the previous season, with Troy winning yet another conference championship and making it to the College World Series yet again.
+The 1982 season saw Troy winning yet another conference championship and appearing again in the NCAA tournament.
 Troy would also garner big wins against Auburn and Clemson that same year.

-From 1983 to 1985, the Trojans would go 105–42, making three NCAA Regional appearances and two College World Series appearances.
+From 1983 to 1985, the Trojans would go 105–42, making three NCAA regional appearances and two College World Series appearances.

 In 1986, the Trojans defeated Columbus State, 5–0, to win their first NCAA College World Series (Division II).
 They finished the season as the #1-ranked team in the country, with a 46–8 overall record, and a 12–0 conference record to win another Gulf South Conference title.
 In 1987, they followed up with yet another national championship by defeating Tampa, 7–5.
 For his successes, head coach Chase Riddle was named National Head Coach of the Year by the American Baseball Coaches Association in 1986 and 1987.

 Chase Riddle would wind up retiring in 1990, finishing his notable career with a record of 434–149–2.
 Less than one year after his retirement, Riddle's #25 jersey that he wore was retired.
 Riddle was inducted into the Alabama Sports Hall of Fame in 2000, the Wiregrass Sports Hall of Fame in 2005, and later into the Troy Sports Hall of Fame in 2012.